rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 title: Running a local Swarm network
 ---

-# Swap Test Guide

-This sets up 2 swarm nodes in a private network with balances on their bzzaccounts on a local blockchain.
-The nodes use the datadirs `./s1` and `./s2`.
-Requires `ganache-cli` and `websocat` to be installed. (https://www.npmjs.com/package/ganache-cli)
+This guide sets up 2 Swarm nodes in a private network with balances on their bzzaccounts on a local blockchain.

+Each of the nodes is loaded into a specific directory; in this case, it's the folders `./s1` and `./s2`.

+The guide can be adapted to run without SWAP or incentives; for this reason incentives-related steps will be <span style="color:crimson">**marked as such.**</span>

+# 1. Requirements

+## 1.1 `ganache-cli` (optional, <span style="color:crimson">incentives</span>)

+`Ganache CLI` is a command line version of a local private blokchain, used generally for development purposes.

+To install it, follow the instructions [here](https://github.com/trufflesuite/ganache-cli#installation).

+## 1.2 `websocat` (optional)

+`websocat` is a command-line web socket client, used to query the nodes running in the private network.

+If you plan to [query the nodes](#query-the-nodes), follow the instructions [here](https://github.com/vi/websocat/) to install it.

 # Ganache session